dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 - Restrict personally owned devices (iOS, Android, macOS only)

 >[!NOTE]
 >Enrollment restrictions are not a security feature.
 Compromised devices can misrepresent their operating system version information.
-This is a best-effort barrier for non-malicious users.
+This restriction is a best-effort barrier for non-malicious users.

 ## Set default enrollment restrictions
 The default enrollment restrictions apply to all users who aren't assigned higher priority enrollment restrictions.